newchuyalong/libgdx-learning/A-simple-game.md

 The setup tool already filled in the correct values for us, `android:screenOrientation` is set to "landscape".
 If we wanted to run the game in portrait mode we would have set that attribute to "portrait".

 We also want to conserve battery and disable the accelerometer and compass.
-We do this in the `MainActivity.java` file in the android project, which should look something like this:
+We do this in the `AndroidLauncher.java` file in the android project, which should look something like this:

 ```java
 package com.badlogic.drop;